Chart Color Schemes

 South Morang - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-South Morang - North's dwelling structure, as per the latest Census, comprised 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in South Morang - North stood at 21.3%, with the remaining dwellings either mortgaged (59.2%) or rented (19.4%).
-The median monthly mortgage repayment was $1,950, higher than Melbourne metro's average of $1,900.
-Median weekly rent in South Morang - North was $400, compared to Melbourne metro's $371.
-Nationally, South Morang - North's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The dwelling structure in South Morang - North, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+Home ownership in South Morang - North was at 21.3%, with the rest being mortgaged (59.2%) or rented (19.4%).
+The median monthly mortgage repayment in the area was $1,950, higher than Melbourne metro's average of $1,900.
+The median weekly rent figure was recorded at $400, compared to Melbourne metro's $371.
+Nationally, South Morang - North's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing